aaruni96/pycgen/README.md

 You are going to have to go through the sheet and edit things (equipment, fluff, etc), but most calculations are done by the script.

+## Features

+ - [x] Create basic character sheet
+ - [x] Create armour items
+ - [ ] Create other items
+ - [ ] Use known items smartly in generation script

 ## Requirements

-The python script shouldn't need anything extra, but the latex file requires [DND 5e LaTeX Character Sheet Template](https://github.com/matsavage/DND-5e-LaTeX-Character-Sheet-Template) .
+The python script needs `requirements.txt`, and the latex file requires [DND 5e LaTeX Character Sheet Template](https://github.com/matsavage/DND-5e-LaTeX-Character-Sheet-Template) .